Ardhat/docs/quickstart.md

 next: overview
 ---

+Before connecting {{<ardhat>}} to a host system such as Raspberry Pi, be sure to checkout the hardware setup instructions [here](/doc/configuration).

+Once connected, you can power up the Ardhat, either from battery or using the DC barrel Jack on board, and the orange status LED will pulse.

+To turn the Pi or compatible on, push the navigation switch, and the status LED will stay permanently illuminated.

+At this point, Ardhat is ready to communicate over the Firmata channel [more info](doc/progmodel/)

 For the impatient, here's how to get the Arduino IDE up and running with Ardhat.
 More detailed instructions [here](/doc/installation).